feddelegrand7/ralger/README.md

 #> # ... with 40 more rows
 ```

-Note that all columns will be of *character* class.
-We’ll have to
+Note that all columns will be of *character* class. you’ll have to
-convert them according to our needs.
-Finally, I appreciate any feedback,
+convert them according to your needs.
+Finally, I appreciate any
-please reach out or DM at
+feedback, please reach out or DM at
 [ihaddaden\_moh\_fodil](https://twitter.com/moh_fodil).